marcleerink/planet-data-analyzer/README.md

 #### Arguments
 * --aoi_file -  Path to geojson file containing AOIs
 * --api_key - Planet's API key
 * --start_date - Optional.
-Start date of the time interval to create a report for, in ISO (YYYY-MM-DD) format.(gte), Defaults to yesterday.
+Start date of the time interval, in ISO (YYYY-MM-DD) format.(gte), Defaults to yesterday.
 * --end_date - Optional.
 End date of the time interval in ISO (YYYY-MM-DD) format.(lte).
 Defaults to today.
 * --cc - Optional.
-Cloud cover value to be used for filtering.
+Cloud cover value to be used for filtering (0.0 - 1.0).
 Defaults to 1.0"

 To run the importer from your command line with only the required arguments, you need to pass the following arguments: